debjyotikar001/image-lazy-load/README.md

 3. Configurable to skip lazy loading for specific application Environment.
 [Read More...](#allowed-environments)
 4. Easy integration with Laravel's middleware system.
 [Read More...](#register-the-middleware)
 5. Supports lazy loading of background images set via inline CSS `background-image:url(...)`.
+6. Customizable root margin allows you to control when elements start loading relative to their position in the viewport.
+[Read More...](#root-margin)
+7. Adjustable threshold defines how much of an element must be visible before it loads.
+[Read More...](#threshold)

 ## Installation